 With starred reviews from Publishers Weekly, the American Library Association, Kirkus Reviews and Shelf-Awareness American Masculine has been called a book of “elegance”, “muscularity” and “astonishing power”, “prophetic”, “lyrical” and “fiercely written”, forming a ”true and pure depiction of sorrow and a primer for forgiveness.” ”These stories are powerful literary stunners,” said Booklist, “there is not a weak story in the entire collection.”

-In addition to his collection of stories American Masculine, Ray is also the author of Forgiveness and Power in the Age of Atrocity (Rowman & Littlefield), an Amazon Top Ten Hot New Release in War and Peace in Current Events.
+In addition to his collection of stories American Masculine, Ray is also the author of Forgiveness and Power in the Age of Atrocity (Rowman & Littlefield), an Amazon Top Ten Hot New Release in War and Peace in Current Events, and Balefire (Lost Horse), a collection of poems.

 The winner of the Subterrain Poetry Prize, the Crab Creek Review Fiction Award, the Pacific Northwest Inlander Short Story Award, the Poetry Quarterly Poetry Prize, and the Ruminate Short Story Prize, Ray’s work has appeared in some of the nation’s leading literary venues including Poetry, McSweeney‘s, Narrative, Best New Poets, StoryQuarterly, Poetry International, Northwest Review and Five Chapters.
 He is a National Endowment for the Arts Literature Fellow, and has served as a panelist for the National Endowment for the Humanities, Research Division.
 Shann grew up in Montana and spent part of his childhood on the Northern Cheyenne reservation.
 He lives with his wife and three daughters in Washington where he teaches leadership and forgiveness studies at Gonzaga University as well as with refugees in Kakuma, Kenya and Dzaleka, Milawi.